Here Comes Chinese Inflation...

-Economists polled by Bloomberg are looking for consumer prices to rise 2.5 per cent year-over-year (YoY).
+Economists polled by Bloomberg are looking for consumer prices to rise 2.3% year-over-year.
+This compares with a 2.1% rise the previous month.

-This compares with a 3.2 per cent rise in February, to a 10-month high.
+Economists are looking for producer prices to fall 2.3%.
+This compares with a 1.9% decline in March.

-Producer prices are expected to fall 1.9 per cent YoY, after falling 1.6 per cent the previous month.
+China has set an inflation target of 3.5% for 2013.
+Markets will be watching food inflation in particular.
+Bank of America’s Ting Lu expects food inflation to tick higher, rising 3.1% in April, from 2.7% in March.

 Business Insider Emails & Alerts